fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 </tr>
 <tr>
     <td><b>5HP</b></td>
-    <td>A stubby mid that whiffs on crouchers, not worth using in neutral.
+    <td>A stubby mid that whiffs on crouchers from further away, not worth using in neutral.
 Special Cancels.
 Stick to 5HK for anti-airing.
 Super Cancels.</td>
     <td>13</td>
     <td>-2</td>
     <td>0</td>